redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/0.1-deployment/README.md

-## Prepare your AWS environment
+## Prepare your AWS environment (even for the local lab architecture)

-The lab environment needs a valid domain name.
-As the playbooks are prepared to use AWS, the easier way is to use the AWS Route53 service.
+The lab needs a valid public DNS domain name.
+The playbooks that deploy the lab are prepared to configure AWS Route53 service to provide the required public DNS names (it was the easier way to assure valid domain names), so even though you are using the local lab architecture, you will need access to AWS to let the playbooks configure the names for you.

 If you are a Red Hatter you can order an [AWS Blank Open Environment in the Red Hat Demo Platform](https://demo.redhat.com/catalog?search=aws+open+blank+environment&item=babylon-catalog-prod%2Fsandboxes-gpte.sandbox-open.prod) than can be used just for the Route53 service (local lab architecture) or for both Route53 and EC2 to run the Management node (AAP + EDA + Image-builder + Gitea) in case of the remote lab architecture.